Kenmore Church

 Kenmore Church is about to be sold on the open market if our community does not act quickly to buy it.

-Before considering a purchase of the church we need to ask people in our community what they think; try to answer any questions; and to assess practical support to convert the church into a functioning and flexible community space.
+Before considering a purchase of the church we carried out a survey to ask people in our community what they thought; and to try to assess available practical support to convert the church into a functioning and flexible community space.

-We welcome views from the wider community and area; business owners; holiday home owners; visitors and importantly, young people.
+We welcomed views from the wider community and area; business owners; holiday home owners; visitors and importantly, young people.

 Feasibility Report - full